Left-wing extremism

 Autonomists

-Autonomists are by far the largest group among violence-oriented left-wing extremists.
+Autonomists are the largest group among violence-oriented left-wing extremists.
 Autonomist scenes form first and foremost in major cities and in university towns.
 Each scene usually has a central meeting point, which gives rise to a network of small groups, individuals and local offshoots of interregional or national organisations and structures.
 The largest scenes are in Berlin, Hamburg and Leipzig.

 Autonomists reject all forms of external control.
 They regard all types of state and rule as equally authoritarian and think that they should be replaced with an order free of domination.